rjake/whereiation/README.md

 ```

 Categorical data can be rolled-up into a limited number of categories,
-putting less freuquent factors in an ìOtherî category (defaults to
+putting less freuquent factors in an ‚ÄúOther‚Äù category (defaults to
 `n_cat = 15`).
 Numeric data is cut into a specified number of quantiles
 (defaults to `n_quantile = 10`).
 <img src="man/figures/mpg_field_scan.png" alt="field_scan" width="500"/>